Discover Montréal by public transit!

 Pulling together the city’s most picturesque routes, the STM’s Discover Montréal takes local explorers and visitors alike from the most recognizable landmarks to off-the-beaten path locales.
 Here’s just a few of our favourites:

-Line 69 – Gouin: Transversing one of Montréal’s most memorable streets, the 69 – Gouin bus takes riders past epic riverfront homes, lush parks and historic churches at the northernmost tip of Montréal Island.
+Line 69—Gouin: Transversing one of Montréal’s most memorable streets, the 69—Gouin bus takes riders past epic riverfront homes, lush parks and historic churches along the northernmost shore of Montréal Island.
 It’s also the perfect route to hop on and off for exploration and relaxation.
-(A transfer to Line 68 – Pierrefonds will also take you as far as Cap Saint-Jacques nature park and beach for some sun and sand).
+(A transfer to Line 68—Pierrefonds will also take you as far as Parc-nature du Cap-Saint-Jacques and beach for some sun and sand).

-Line 58 – Wellington: Nicknamed the “Verdunoise,” the 58 originates and terminates at LaSalle métro station, and before reaching the Lachine Rapids travels down Promenade Wellington, named one of the world’s coolest (and we don’t disagree).
+Line 58—Wellington: Nicknamed the “Verdunoise,” the 58 originates and terminates at LaSalle métro station, and before reaching the Lachine Rapids travels down Promenade Wellington, named one of the world’s coolest streets (and we completely agree).

-Line 125 – Ontario: Previously served by Montréal’s tramway cars, bustling Ontario Street passes through the Quartier Latin, Centre-Sud and Hochelaga-Maisonneuve areas, punctuated by the Promenade Ontario shopping district and gorgeous Maisonneuve Market.
-Sports fans will want to travel to the end of the line for an up-close glimpse of Olympic Park.
+Line 125—Ontario: Previously served by Montréal’s tramway cars, the line 125 on bustling Ontario Street passes through the Quartier Latin, Centre-Sud and Hochelaga-Maisonneuve areas, punctuated by the Promenade Ontario shopping district and gorgeous Maisonneuve Market.
+Sports fans will want to travel to the end of the line for an up-close glimpse of Montréal Olympic Park.

-Line 36 – Monk: From airy Victoria Square at the edge of Old Montréal, the 36 winds through Little Burgundy past the classic Beanfield Theatre’s glowing marquee, the Saint-Henri quartier, Atwater Market and a crossing over the Lachine Canal.
-Ending at Parc Angrignon, it’s the perfect spot for a restful picnic.
+Line 36—Monk: From airy Square Victoria at the edge of Old Montréal, the 36 winds through Little Burgundy past the classic Beanfield Theatre’s glowing marquee, through the buzzing Saint-Henri quartier, past Atwater Market and crossing over the Lachine Canal.
+The route ends at Parc Angrignon, the perfect spot for a well-deserved restful picnic.

 It pays to take public transport!